Dispelling the Myths About Cannabis

 What Do Cannabinoids Do?

-The actual effects that the cannabinoids have reflected the areas of the brain they interact with.
-Interactions tend to occur in our limbic system (the part of the brain that affects memory, cognition and psychomotor performance) and mesolimbic pathway (activity in this region is associated with feelings of reward) and are also widely distributed in areas of pain perception.
+The actual effects that cannabinoids have reflect the areas of the brain they interact with.
+Interactions tend to occur in our limbic system (the part of the brain that affects memory, cognition, and psychomotor performance) and the mesolimbic pathway (activity in this region is associated with feelings of reward) and are also widely distributed in areas of pain perception.

 We are still learning about the endogenous cannabinoid system.
-Much of the research, however, has focused on the many potential medical uses of man-made cannabinoids, called “synthetic analogues.”
+Much of the research, however, has focused on the many potential medical uses of synthetic analogues, which are man-made cannabinoids.

 What Is The Difference Between Cannabinoids?